april-kelly/CloudBurst-Server/README.md

 CloudBurst-Server
 ==========

-The backedn server-side of the CloudBurst project.
+The backend server-side of the CloudBurst project.

 You can find Cloudburst here:
 https://github.com/liam-kelly/CloudBurst